-Picked before its release by Apple Music for its The A-List: Classical Fenella's new album of Max Richter's The Four Seasons Recomposed will be released on Rubicon Classics on 28th June 2019.
+Described by BBC Radio 3's Record Review as a 'fine new recording...fresh and engaging', and picked ahead of its release by Apple Music for its The A-List: Classical Fenella's new album of Max Richter's The Four Seasons Recomposed is out on Rubicon Classics.
 Performing with Covent Garden Sinfonia and Ben Palmer, she pairs Richter's hit with beautiful works by Peteris Vasks and Arvo Pärt.
-It is available for pre-order here or on Apple Music here.

 Described on BBC Radio 3's Record Review as an 'absolutely exquisite album', Fenella's new disc 'So Many Stars' was released in February 2019 on Stone Records.
 A collaboration with pianist Nicola Eimer, the CD is a collection of Sonatinas by Jean Sibelius, Lennox Berkeley, Cheryl Frances-Hoad, William Alwyn, Gordon Crosse and Jean Françaix.
 Back in 2010 Fenella met composer Gordon Crosse for the first time at a concert she gave.
 One morning shortly after, there was a thud on her doormat as the post arrived and, opening the package, she discovered a Sonatina he had written for her.
 It was one of the most incredible gifts she had ever received and was the starting point for this project.
 The disc's title is taken from Sibelius' diaries as he was writing his Sonatina - "My childhood sky is full of stars — so many stars"